-PRAMS provides information not available from other sources about pregnancy and the first few months after birth.
-This information can be used to identify groups of women and infants at high risk for health problems, to monitor changes in health status, and to measure progress towards goals in improving the health of mothers and infants.
+PRAMS provides data not available from other sources.
+These data can be used to identify groups of women and infants at high risk for health problems, to monitor changes in health status, and to measure progress towards goals in improving the health of mothers and babies.

 PRAMS data are used by researchers to investigate emerging issues in the field of maternal and child health.
 Additionally, PRAMS aids in planning and reviewing programs and policies aimed at reducing health problems among mothers and babies in Georgia.